tytydraco/yessleep/out/The_Seven_Rules_of_the_Midnight_Mall.md

 *Riiiiip.* The nightmarish creature tore another long line of flesh from Mike’s thigh, as easily as if his skin was a fruit roll-up peeling off the bone.
 Mike jerked forward, but before he could move an inch, the creature speared him once more with its beak.

 “Fuck!”
-Mike yelled, his body convulsing as he tried desperately to escape the massive bird thing.
+Mike yelled, his body convulsing as he tried desperately to escape.
 As he shook, his head jerked to the left and we made eye contact.
 “Fuck!
 Kiera!
 Help me!”

-And just like that, I could feel my limbs again.
 With a burst of adrenaline, I rushed forward, grabbing Mike’s arms and tugging him forward.
-But the bird wasn’t finished eating.
+But the bird wasn’t finished.
 Threatened by my presence, it clamped its massive beak over Mike’s ankle.
-When I pulled, it pressed its beak down harder; hard enough that Mike’s curses became an incessant wail, painfully loud and just as animalistic as the creature holding him in place.
+When I pulled, it's beak pressed down harder; hard enough that Mike’s curses became an incessant wail, painfully loud and just as animalistic as any of the other creatures in the store.

 *Crunch.* Splinters of yellow-white bone shard rose through Mike’s skin like cheese pushed through a grater.
-In some distant corner of my mind, I was ready to panic-vomit, but I worked in autopilot, my mind going blank as I played tug-o-war against the bird with Mike as the rope.
+In some distant corner of my mind, I was ready to panic-vomit, but I worked in autopilot, my mind going blank as I played tug-o-war with the bird.
 The creature was much stronger than me, but as I pulled, it yanked more flesh from Mike’s foot – allowing me just enough wiggle-room to pull him backwards.

 We both fell to the floor, gasping.
 But there was no time to rest.
 Mike’s ankle was already a purple, swollen mess decorated with bone splinters, and his left thigh looked even worse.
-Blood, gaping muscle tissue, tendons shredded like plucked piano chords.
+Blood, gaping muscle tissue, tendons shredded like plucked piano chords...
 Holding in the urge to vomit, I tore off my cardigan and pressed it to the wound.
 But with the amount of blood he was losing, I knew that wasn’t going to be nearly enough to save him.

 “Help!”
 I yelled.
 “Someone help us!”

 My gaze darted back and forth down the aisles, searching for the Curator, but he was nowhere to be seen.
-Apparently touching the dogs was a criminal offense, but helping save someone after his damned Franken-bird ripped them apart wasn’t in his job description.
-I swallowed.
+Apparently touching the dogs was a criminal offense, but customers being pecked to death wasn't his problem.
+I gritted my teeth.
 Mike was in no condition to walk, but I had to get him to a hospital.
 And fast.
 I would let myself think about how fucking insane the situation was after that.

 Placing both my arms underneath his pits, I pulled him backwards with a grunt.
 Shit.
 If he made it out of here alive – no, when, I chastened myself – I was going to tell him to go on a juice cleanse.

 “Just hold on,” I said.
 “You’re going to be okay.”

 Another step backwards.
-His blood smeared against the tiles, and the vulture let out an enraged cry.
+His blood smeared against the tiles, and the vulture let out an enraged squack.
 Although it had eaten nearly a quarter of Mike’s leg, apparently it had room for seconds.
-At the sound of the avian cry, Mike gave a harsh cry, his body convulsing in my hold.
+At the sound of the avian cry, Mike gave a harsh whine, his body convulsing in my hold.
 I tried my best to make soothing noises, even as I jerked him toward the entrance, his ankle bones skidding across the floor in a way that was probably not the most comfortable for him.

  “It’s okay,” I repeated.
 “You’re going to be okay.”